tonethar/IGME-430-Spring-2021/projects/project-1.md

 7) (-10% each) Not meeting the **V. Development Requirements** above

+8) (-10% each) Missing documentation or video

-8) (-100%) Used express or similar framework
+9) (-100%) Used express or similar framework

-9) (-100%) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from the other section or previous semesters as a starting point
+10) (-100%) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from the other section or previous semesters as a starting point